whythawk/whyqd/README.md

 ## What is it?

-**whyqd** provides an intuitive and quick method for restructuring messy data to conform to a standardised metadata schema.
+**whyqd** provides an intuitive method for restructuring messy data to conform to a standardised metadata schema.
 It supports data managers and researchers looking to rapidly, and continuously, normalise any messy spreadsheets using a simple series of steps.
 Once complete, you can import wrangled data into more complex analytical systems or full-feature wrangling tools.

 It aims to get you to the point where you can perform automated data munging prior to committing your data into a database, and no further.
 It is built on Pandas, and plays well with